yangxue0827/R-DFPN_FPN_Tensorflow/README.md

 # Papers are being submitted and the complete code and instructions are will uploaded soon.Stay tuned.

 A Tensorflow implementation of R-DFPN detection framework based on [FPN](https://github.com/yangxue0827/FPN_Tensorflow).
 Another rotation detection method reference [R2CNN](https://github.com/yangxue0827/R2CNN_FPN_Tensorflow)
+If useful to you, please star to support my work.
+Thanks.

 # Configuration Environment
 ubuntu(Encoding problems may occur on windows) + python2 + tensorflow1.2 + cv2 + cuda8.0 + GeForce GTX 1080